belak/zsh-utils/README.md

 #### Vi Insert Mode

-- Backspace and Control-W both act closer to their Vi counterparts.
+- Backspace and Control-W both act closer to their Vi counterparts

 ### history